TerryPendo/Global_Health_and-Poverty-Analysis/README.md

-# 🌍 CEMA Data Science Project
+# 🌍 Global Health Analytics Project

 ## 📖 Introduction
 This project was developed as part of the **CEMA Data Science assignment**.